Super-Droplet Method for the Numerical Simulation of Clouds and Precipitation: a Particle-Based Microphysics Model

-On the other hand, ENTC method chooses the candidate pairs randomly from the set of all the possible pairs.
+On the other hand, the ENTC method chooses the candidate pairs randomly from the set of all the possible pairs.
 The number of candidate-pairs to be sampled varies proportionally to the maximum coalescence probability in the cell.
-Both SDM and ENTC method result in the computational cost $O(N_s)$.
-Probably, ENTC method is also applicable to cloud simulations and SDM is applicable to spray simulations, but further verifications are still necessary to compare their capability.
+Both the SDM and the ENTC methods result in the computational cost $O(N_s)$.
+Presumably, the ENTC method is also applicable to cloud simulations and SDM is applicable to spray simulations, but further verifications are still necessary to compare their capability.

+Independently to the work by the present authors, there exist several ongoing studies to construct novel cloud microphysics models employing similar ideas as SDM. \cite{Andrejczuk} have developed a particle-based cloud microphysics model, in which they have implemented the ice phase processes and some aerosol chemistry processes.
+In their paper, the stochastic coalescence process was not incorporated yet, but they are currently developing an original deterministic scheme to calculate the stochastic coalescence process (2008, personal communication).
+On the other hand, a work employing a probabilistic approach to accelerate the spectral (bin) method is currently in progress by Sato et al. (2008, personal communication).

-\subsection{computational cost and accuracy}
+\subsection{Computational cost and accuracy}

-Our estimation suggest that the computational cost of SDM becomes much lower than spectral (bin) method when the number of attributes $d$ becomes large.
-We would like to show the basis of this assertion very briefly.

-Let us estimate the computational cost and accuracy of spectral (bin) method.
-We have extended SDM in the previous section, and the corresponding, general form of SCE can be derived as follows.